frederik-hoeft/talks-branchless-programming/README.md

-# talks-branchless-programming

-## "Tech-Talk: Branchless Programming"
+# "Tech-Talk: Branchless Programming"

----

-_2022-11-25 @ FHDW Hannover_
+Slides, sources and material for my talk at _2022-11-25 @ FHDW Hannover_

 ---